-A visitor to our school will observe our core beliefs and values in practice on a typical day by "shadowing" any randomly selected student.
-Students arrive by 7:30 a.m., all wearing the Alliance College-Ready Public Schools logo uniform.
-Most students walk to school from close by neighborhoods and some are dropped off by parents.
-Parent volunteers, vigilant principals, staff members, and teachers greet students as they arrive.
-Students gather on campus in a safe, calm, welcoming atmosphere that reflects the diversity of the community and the school's focus on getting ready for college with college pennants displayed throughout the school and in classrooms.
+A visitor to the school will observe the school's core beliefs and values in practice on a typical day by "shadowing" any randomly selected student.
+Students arrive by 7:30 a.m., all wearing the Alliance DOMHS logo uniform.
+Scholars come from various directions with some students walking to school from a close by neighborhood, commuting on the dash and metro, and some students are dropped off by parents.

+The counselors and a school administrator greet and supervise students as they arrive.
+Students gather on campus in a safe, calm, welcoming atmosphere that reflects the diversity of the community and the school's focus on getting ready for college.
+Scholars are exposed to a college going environment as college pennants or bulletin boards are displayed throughout classrooms and an 8 x 10 poster of the college the teacher attended as students enter into the classroom.